C# 8: Nullable Reference Types

 string? demo = "string value";

-This choice was made to avoid lots of compilation warnings when enabling nullable reference types.
+This design choice avoids many compilation warnings when enabling nullable reference types.
 Think about the following case:

 C#